Share this publication

-The most popular camarotes are even more expensive then the main blocos and can set you back over $600US, because they feature top international DJ’s like Calvin Harris or David Guetta.
-What is the best camarotes?
+The most popular camarotes are even more expensive than the main blocos and can set you back over $600US, because they feature top international DJs like Calvin Harris or David Guetta.
+What are the best camarotes?
 The best camarotes is “Camarote Salvador” which is very glamorous.

 What to wear to Salvador Carnival?

 Well first and foremost make sure you wear comfortable shoes!
 Flip flops won’t cut it and you will be on your feet all day.
 When you attend the blocos you must wear the abada the tshirt ticket or you won’t gain entry.

 The weather is hot and it is a beach town so you pack some comfortable and loose clothing.
 You can always jump on Amazon and check out some cool carnival costumes and accessories here.
 Carnival is the time of year when you can indulge in your fantasies and wear something a little wild.

 Accommodation in Salvador de Bahia is not a concern when deciding to attend the Salvador de Bahia Carnival as the area has an abundance of places to stay from inns, hostels, to luxurious 5-star hotels.
 It really just depends on your budget and how comfortable you wish to be.

 Essentially you have two options when deciding your location.
 Carnival accommodation with direct access to the parties which are the most expensive.
 Or carnival accommodation that is within walking distance to the parties.

 The area of Barra is highly recommended for tourists because it is known as being the best parade area but also very safe.
 The Pelourinho area is very dangerous at night so avoid booking your accommodation here.